 Upper body has the look of rotating/shaping to left (but don't rotate away from Man, upper body and hip to Man), head "finishes" the extension with breathing.
 (Don't be afraid to extend head more.
 Go into Man's R hand.)

 The whole body is not one straight piece.
-There is torch in upper body - rotation and sway and at tail end, stretch even more before recovering.
+There is torch in upper body - rotation and sway (do not just bend backward) and at tail end, stretch even more before recovering.
 The elasticity doesn't stop.